Information for New Students | Episcopal High School

 Academic Support

 Episcopal High School faculty members are committed to serving the needs of every student.
-The Crosland Academic Support Center has three learning specialists who collaborate with faculty to develop and apply instructional strategies that enable each student to experience growth and progress in their academic pursuits.
+The Crosland Academic Support Center has two learning specialists who collaborate with faculty to develop and apply instructional strategies that enable each student to experience growth and progress in their academic pursuits.
 The learning specialists also work with individual students or small groups when extra support is needed and is identified by the classroom teacher, advisor, or Assistant Head for Academics.
 The focus of the ASC is to strengthen the skills needed for success in academic work and to provide assistance with areas of difficulty when identified.

 Accommodations